L-DevelopGame/AnimalsGroup/README.md

 <div dir='rtl' lang='he'>

-# Game Name : AnimalsGroup
+# Game Name : AnimalsGroups

 Looking for a quality and educational game about animals that will make a child enjoy combined with learning? \
 Do you have a child who loves animals but has trouble distinguishing between their types? \